Davidm8624/creamy_sriracha_auto_emailer/README.md

-sends selected # of emails to wendys at a selected tmeto tell them to brind back their sriracha sauce
+sends selected # of emails to wendys at a selected time to tell them to bring back their sriracha sauce